QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     -  |Login_button |  Confirmation_button  | Search_editbox | Company_name |  Amount_button|  Min_value_edit_box |  Max_value_edit_box  | Search_min_amount |  Search_max_amount |  Search_button |                             Texts                                                   |
      -  |Přihlásit se |   Zpráva přečtena     |     Search     |     liftago  |  Částka       |       Min value     |          Max value   |         50        |        20          |      Hledat    |   Platební symboly,Info,Poznámka,Příloha,Kategorie,Číslo karty,Poznámka,Místo |

 2.2.
 Automated Testing of Transaction Amuounts

       It is tested, whether the amounts are in a given range

+      File : cypress\integration\cucumber-test\TransactionValueTest.feature

-      Note : user can test it with Czech Krone (CZK) or Euro (EUR).
+      Note : user can test it with Czech Krone (CZK) or Euro
              With this test 2 tests are executed : one for CZK test, the other is for EUR test

              It is possible to create 2 different tests for EUR and CZK, but they are on the same page : it is quicker to test them together

-      File : TransactionValueTest.feature

       -  Feature: Testing of Erste's website : transaction amount test

       -  Scenario Outline: Testing of transaction amounts are within range